 PRO-2 To an extent, the specificational/prescriptive view explains why many theoretical computer scientists are interested in constructive mathematics.
 It is essential, in order to understand reflection, to realize that nothing about computation per se mandates taking a constructivist approach to mathematics.
 If, however, one (i) adopts the specificational/prescriptive view, (ii) understands program execution or processing to model or be paradigmatic of human mathematical activity, (iii) takes computation itself to be a mathematical phenomenon, and perhaps (iv) pays implicit obeisance to something like blanket mechanism, then it becomes natural to focus on the restriction of mathematics to its constructive subset.

-A similar argument can be made about intuitionistic type theory, though in contrast to many constructivists and especially formalists, many intuitionists including Per Martin Löf, whose type theory has
+A similar argument can be made about intuitionistic type theory, though in contrast to many into byte codes, which are processed by what is commonly called the "byte code interpreter."